acalzadaa/spring-kafka/README.md

 ### Fire up kafka, zookeeper and kafdrop

-- In the root of the project, execute: *docker-compose up*
+- In the root of the project, execute: *docker-compose up -d*

 ### Check Kafka status use kafdrop